kammitama5/kammitama5.github.io/_posts/2020-04-11-Saturday-April-11th.md

   give up, and is that damage reparable?

 ## I guess that these are questions I can't answer
+- This post is a question, a discussion, and part of a stream of thoughts strung together.
-- But in time.
-And that's it.
+- And that's it.